jinyu121/CIOD/README.md

 * CUDA 8.0 or higher

-Install all the python dependencies using pip:
+Install all the python dependencies using conda:

 ```
-pip3 install -r requirements.txt
+conda env create -f environment.yml --name ciod-faster
 ```

 Compile the cuda dependencies using following simple commands: